 - There will be no refunds for drivers disqualified for misconduct.

-- The South Carolina Autocross Championship (SCAC) is a nine event points-based championship to determine the best autocrossers in South Carolina.
+- The South Carolina Region Autocross Championship (SCAC) is an eight (8) event points-based championship to determine the best autocrossers in South Carolina.
 Anyone may participate and earn points in any event, regardless of membership status.

-- Drivers must compete in at least five (5) of the nine (9) SCAC points events to be eligible for a championship.
+- Drivers must compete in at least five (5) of the eight (8) SCR points events to be eligible for the championship.

-- Each driver’s two worst points events will be dropped from their points total.
+- Each driver’s two lowest scored points events will be dropped from their points total.
 This can include any events the driver did not attend.

 - Points will be assigned as follows: 1st – 10, 2nd – 8, 3rd – 6, 4th – 5, 5th – 4, 6th – 3, 7th – 2, 8th – 1.

-- First-time autocrossers are strongly encouraged (but not required) to sign up for the Novice Introduction Class.
+- First-time autocrossers are strongly encouraged (but not required) to sign up for the Novice Class.

-- While this class is target at first- and second-time participants, any driver with less than one year of autocross experience, or no recent (last 5 years) experience, may choose to register in the Novice Introduction Class.
-Drivers may participate in the Novice Introduction Class up to three times.
+- This class is established for first- and second-time participants, any driver with less than one year of autocross experience or no recent experience (> 5 years) may choose to register in the Novice Class.

-- Novice Introduction Class drivers will not need to find their “regular” class.
-All Novice drivers will run in the same group; an instructor will assist drivers with finding their correct class for future events.
+- All Novice drivers will run with their respective groups; an instructor or the Solo Chairman will assist drivers with finding their correct class for future events.

-- The Novice Introduction Class will typically follow this schedule:
+- The Novice Class will typically follow this schedule:

 - 9:30 AM – Novice Drivers’ Meeting